RII Track-4: EPSCoR Research Fellows

 Research Infrastructure Improvement (RII) Grant

-In 2017, the state of Delaware will be eligible to apply for a new National Science Foundation Experimental Program to Stimulate Competitive Research Infrastructure Improvement (EPSCoR RII) Grant.
+In 2017, the state of Delaware will be eligible to apply for a new National Science Foundation Established Program to Stimulate Competitive Research Infrastructure Improvement (EPSCoR RII) Grant.

 The Delaware EPSCoR State Office hosted meetings in Newark and Dover in May 2016 to present information on the state’s EPSCoR program and on the grant application process and guidelines.
 View the slide presentation from these meetings, or watch a video recording of the Newark meeting, and download the handout.